 Exactly when your child has surgery depends on how serious their condition is:

-- If your child is very sick (critically ill) he or she will have surgery right away
+- If your child is very sick (critically ill) they will have surgery right away.

-- Children who are not critically ill may wait two to six months for surgery, depending on the structure of the abnormal connections as well as other symptoms
+- Children who are not critically ill may wait two to six weeks for surgery, depending on the structure of the abnormal connections, as well as other symptoms.

 Frequently Asked Questions

-Unfortunately, the only effective treatment for TAPVR is corrective surgery.
-The good news is that after your child recovers he or she can expect to live a normal healthy life.
+Yes.
+The only effective treatment for TAPVR is surgery.
+The good news is that after your child recovers, he or she can expect to live a healthy, active life.